MihirsinhChauhan/go-servers/README.md

-# Chirpy — Lightweight Chirp Service
+# Chirpy — Twitter-like app server in Go

-> A small Go web service for posting short messages ("chirps").
+> Chirpy is a Twitter-like app server written in Go for posting short messages ("chirps").
 This repository contains the server, SQL schema and queries (sqlc), generated DB bindings, utilities, and tests.

 ## Quick links
 - Source: `cmd/main.go`